 Check Hard Disk For Errors Using CHKDSK command

-Sometimes Due to bad sectors or errors on Hard disk, the system Became unresponsive and Restart itself.
+Sometimes Due to bad sectors or errors on the Hard disk, the system Became unresponsive and Restarts itself.
 Run the built-in disk check To find out and Repair Hard disk and Bed Sector Errors.
-Here follow steps to Run chkdsk Utility.
+Here follow the steps to Run chkdsk Utility.

 Open the command prompt as administrator.

-In the command prompt window, type chkdsk c: /f /r /x command and press Enter key.
+In the command prompt window, type chkdsk c: /f /r /x command and press the Enter key.

 Here CHKDSK is the short of Check Disk, C: is the drive letter you want to check, /F means fix disk errors, /R stands for recover information from bad sectors and x for dismount the disk )